CAWaterBoardDataCenter/dwr-wasdet/README.md

 -   Add functionality to compare two demand plots in a watershed.

+Week of 1/4/20

+-   DIT/DMU removed jasperreport flat file links and replaced it with another useless tool.
+Rewriting `02-prep-reported-diversions.R` to pull reported diversion data directly from eWRIMS web page using RSelenium.
+A staff account is still required, but the data is accessible from outside the intranet this way.

 ### To-Do List

 -   Upgrade `prep_demand_daily.R` to process all reported diversions for 2010 on into list, save as .RData for tool to pick up.